A Quick Run Through Athens

 If you follow this one of our tips for visiting Athens, you will be close to everything and be able to squeeze more into a quick visit!

 And Don’t Miss the Greek Food

-If you are a dessert fan, there is nothing sweeter than honey soaked baklava.
-Over the course of the trip through Greece we would try baklava at every stop.
+If you are a dessert fan, there is nothing sweeter than honey-soaked baklava.
+Over the course of the trip through Greece, we would try baklava at every stop.
 The consistency varied but it was always a great treat – in small quantities!
-David’s favourite was the halva.
+David’s favorite was the halva.
 He was particularly impressed when he found it in chocolate!

-If you are looking for more Greek specialties look for the Spanakopita (filo filled with spinach and feta), Moussaka (meat and eggplant), hummus and tzaziki.
+If you are looking for more Greek specialties look for the Spanakopita (filo filled with spinach and feta), Moussaka (meat and eggplant), hummus and tzatziki.